Barking

 If your dog barks at everything outside his fenced yard, bring him in.
 Dogs will bark at what they can see but can’t get to.
 They bark to scare things away, to protect their space, to express frustration that the squirrel can climb higher than they can, or, as just described, from boredom.
 Leaving your dog outside for extended periods of time is an invitation to bark.

-It’s also a good idea to ask your immediate neighbors to let you know when they’re having people over, so you can make sure your dogs are in ahead of time.
-This is a win-win situation; your neighbors will be happy to comply, and you’ll be able to prevent the barking before it even starts.
+It’s also a good idea to ask your immediate neighbors to let you know when they’re having people over, so you can make sure your dogs are brought in ahead of time.
+This is a win-win situation; your neighbors will be happy to comply, and you’ll be able to prevent the barking before it starts.

 Barking From Windows

 A dog barking from inside the house or apartment is an even more common scenario.
 If you have a dog that barks at everything outside your window, your best solution is to keep him from looking out.
 First, let’s admit that from your dog’s point of view, barking works, even from inside the house.
-When the UPS man or a jogger appears, your dog barks, and the interloper leaves.
+When the delivery truck or a jogger appears, your dog barks, and the interloper leaves.
 Your dog doesn’t know that they were going to leave anyway; he thinks they left because he scared them away.

 Often, your dog is simply letting you know that there is something outside.
 So, another approach is to let your dog practice what is to him an instinctual behavior, while training him to leave the space instead of continuing to bark.
 Go to the window, label what your dog is barking at, acknowledge their concern, and then remove your dog from the window area with a reward or game in another room.
 This requires consistency and patience on your part as your dog learns this alternative behavior.
 A positive reinforcement trainer will be able to assist you in teaching your dog this or other pattern games that will address excessive alert barking.